This page is your “Go To” for all matters Covid!

 Practice Policy Changes

-- PLEASE DON’T VISIT THE PRACTICE WITHOUT CALLING AHEAD FIRST
+PLEASE DON’T VISIT THE PRACTICE WITHOUT CALLING AHEAD FIRST

-When you ring for a consultation or medical query, our receptionist will take your details and a doctor or nurse will ring you back.
+Therefore when you ring for a consultation or medical query, our receptionist will take your details and a doctor or nurse will ring you back.

 For the good of yourself, your family and community, please be co-operative with this,

 - Wear a face mask please.